 Having access to a camera 24/7 has its benefits.
 Everything can be photographed.
 The downside is, what to do with all those images?
 This article gives you our picks for the best photo storage app.

 Our smartphones aren’t just cameras – they are storage devices holding music, files, videos.
 Space is limited and runs out fast.
-These great free photo storage apps can help!
+These handy free photo storage apps can help!

 - Licensing is available